French 'Spiderman' climbs Frankfurt skyscraper | The China Post

-Police in Frankfurt arrested Alain Robert, dubbed the French “Spiderman” for his daring feats in scaling some of the world’s highest buildings, following his successful ascent of the 153-meter (501-feet) Skyper skyscraper in the western German city of Frankfurt on Saturday.
+German police arrested Alain Robert, dubbed the French “Spiderman” for his daring feats in scaling some of the world’s highest buildings, following his successful ascent of the 153-meter (501-foot) Skyper skyscraper in the western city of Frankfurt on Saturday.

 Robert took around 20 minutes to climb up the building in the city’s banking quarter.
 The 57-year-old was arrested once he had climbed back down the building’s sheer glass front.